Telsey Advisory Group Begins Coverage on JOANN (NASDAQ:JOAN)

-Telsey Advisory Group started coverage on shares of JOANN (NASDAQ:JOAN) in a report published on Tuesday morning, Price Targets.com reports.
-The firm issued an outperform rating and a $17.00 price target on the stock.
+Stock analysts at Telsey Advisory Group assumed coverage on shares of JOANN (NASDAQ:JOAN) in a report issued on Tuesday, Benzinga reports.
+The brokerage set an “outperform” rating and a $17.00 price target on the stock.
+Telsey Advisory Group’s price objective suggests a potential upside of 46.17% from the stock’s previous close.

 JOANN Inc operates as a specialty retailer of sewing, and arts and crafts category products in the United States.
 Its products in sewing category include cotton fabrics; warm fabrics, such as fleece and flannel fabrics; home decorating and utility fabrics and accessories; fashion and sportswear fabrics; special occasion fabrics; seasonally themed and licensed fabric designs; and sewing supplies, including cutting implements, threads, zippers, trims, tapes, pins, elastic, and buttons, as well as patterns for sewing projects.